Smallest suffixient set maintenance in near-real-time: Near-real-time computation of smallest suffixient set

 \section{Near-real-time computation of smallest suffixient set}

 Based on efficient implementations of Weiner's algorithm, we now present our near-real-time solutions to the problem of maintaining the set $\sext(w)$ of supermaximal right-extensions (SREs) and of a smallest suffixient set of positions (SSS).
 We consider two frameworks: when the text is provided online right-to-left and when it is provided left-to-right.
 Both frameworks have been previously considered in \cite[Section~7]{DBLP:journals/corr/abs-2506-05638} where the authors described online $O(n)$-time algorithms for both.
 Those algorithms, however, provide no worst-case time guarantee per individual letter, which is our primary goal in this work.
-Furthermore, the right-to-left algorithm \cite[Section~7.2]{DBLP:journals/corr/abs-2506-05638} turns out to be incomplete by neglecting necessary deletions --- we present a corrected version here.